WordPress.org vs WordPress.com: Same Name, Different Solutions

 With WordPress.com, you don’t have control over your website and its content at the end of the day.
 Since WordPress.com is a hosting provider, the company can take your website down at any time if it feels your site violates the Terms of Service.

 While you run the same risk with a third-party host when using WordPress.org, the problem is significantly less severe.
 Even if your site is taken down, you still retain control over your site’s content and you could easily migrate your site to a new host.

-While WordPress.com is a more limited and expensive version of WordPress, it does have its benefits.
-WordPress.com wraps website hosting and WordPress together, and the lack of plugins and advanced customization features can make it easier to get started making a WordPress website.
+It's a more limited and expensive version of WordPress, it does have its benefits.
+WordPress.com wraps website hosting and WordPress together.
+And having everything in one place and already configured means that your site will run smoothly.

 Did this guide help you understand the difference between WordPress.com and WordPress.org?
 Let me know in the comments below!

 5 Best WordPress Themes for an eCommerce Store